Víctor Vázquez (footballer, born 1987): Style of play

 A skilful and creative playmaker, Vázquez is noted for his vision, technique, passing and his composure in possession, which enables him to link-up with other players, distribute the ball quickly and create goalscoring opportunities for his teammates.
 A team player, he has also drawn praise for his intelligence, work-rate, stamina, awareness, selflessness, movement off the ball and positional sense on the pitch, as well as for being a key dressing room personality.
 Although he is primarily known for his ability to create goals he is capable of scoring them himself, and is also an accurate free kick and penalty taker.
 An experienced and versatile midfielder, he usually plays as an attacking midfielder behind the strikers, but is also capable of playing in the centre in a 3–5–2 formation, or on the left wing in a 4–4–2 formation.

 Vázquez has also occasionally been used in a more advanced position, operating in a free, creative role, playing behind or off of another forward as a second striker.

 Personal life

 Vázquez is married to Andrea.
-Their son Leo (b.
-2013) was named in honour of his childhood friend and former Barcelona teammate Messi.
+Their son Leo (born 2013) was named in honour of his childhood friend and former Barcelona teammate Messi.

 Vázquez had the words "solo el mas fuerte sobrevive" (only the strongest survives) tattooed on his arm as he recovered from his second knee surgery.
 He also had several other tattoos which reference his wife, son, grandmother and sister, including the text "Life is meaningless without you, forever yours" on his back, dedicated to his wife.